Skip to content

 A screenshot showing a scan profile in PDQ Inventory

-3. To the right of the dialog box, click Add.
-Then, click Computer Details.
+3. To the right of the dialog box, click Add > Computer Details, then click OK.

 A screenshot showing computer details in PDQ Inventory

-2. Type in a name for your collection in the Collection Name field.
-Then, set up your fields to look like the screenshot below, replacing what’s in that first column with the name of the PowerShell Scanner you loaded into Inventory earlier.
-Then, click OK.
+3. Set up your fields to look like the screenshot below, replacing what’s in that first column with the name of the PowerShell Scanner you loaded into Inventory earlier.
+Click OK.

 A screenshot showing how to make a Dynamic Collection in PDQ Inventory